kowalcj0/gee/README.md

 ## How to generate graphs from long test runs

-By default this script generates graphs with size 1920x1200px In case you need to process result files from very long test runs, you can use analyzeZippedResults.sh script for this purpose.
+By default jmeter-ec2 script will generate graphs using 1920x1200px resolution.
+In case you need to process result files from very long test runs, you can use analyzeZippedResults.sh script for this purpose.